dubniczky/Server-Deployments/readme.md

 ## Compose

-Each deployment also contains a docker-compose description yaml file (`compose.yml`).
+Each deployment also contains a docker-compose description YAML file (`compose.yml`).
 For local usage or quick startup you may use it like so:

 Build container: